Posted by ChiChi on -

 You have 2 options to get from Hanoi, Vietnam to Luang Prabang, Laos:

 1. Take a 45-minute flight that will cost 150-200 USDConsidering that I already spent 34% of my Vietnam travel fund on entertainment, it's no surprise that I chose option#2 to cross the border.
+Even though I spent a pretty penny on entertaining myself, booking a Hanoi hotel was quite inexpensive.
+I was happy to save money on these accommodations so I could prepare for the journey ahead.

 2. Take a 30-hour bus ride that will cost 50 USD